 Ask family and friends if they have any law firm recommendations for you.
 Seeking references from people you confide in or trust is perhaps the most efficient way to locate the right family law firm.
 When interacting with your folks, do not hesitate to ask questions or clarify any doubts you have about the law firm.
 Aspects such as law firm fees, customer interaction levels or responses, honesty, etc. can be discussed over.

 Almost every business has a presence online, and law firms are no exceptions.
 Therefore, start your search on the web, or you may even cross-check the reputation and ratings of law firms recommended by your kin.
 Using an online search engine to get some idea about the family law firms within your locality is recommended, but don’t base your decisions solely on the reviews and feedback on a couple of sites.
+A good example is the Australian Lawyer Finder, Find A Local Lawyer.
+They assist by providing Local Geelong Family Lawyer details and information.
 Lean towards the more reliable sites and put in a more conscious effort to read through all the material.

 Remember, positive reviews online do not necessarily mean the particular firm will fit your needs too.

 Between references from family and friends and some web research, narrow your list to 3-5 family law firms.
 To help with the shortlisting, you may list down the advantages and disadvantages of each firm and make a preference list based on who fits your requirements the best.